silverstripe/cwp/docs/en/developer.md

 	BasePage::$pdf_export_enabled = true;

-Now you can use `$PDFLink` in your templates which gives you a link to generate the page as a PDF.
+Now you can use `$PdfLink` in your templates which gives you a link to generate the page as a PDF.

 ### Overriding the template for PDFs

-`BasePage_Controller` has an action called `downloadpdf()` which is called when you need to generate or send an existing generated PDF to the browser. `$PDFLink` is the template variable which uses this to send the PDF to the user's browser.
+`BasePage_Controller` has an action called `downloadpdf()` which is called when you need to generate or send an existing generated PDF to the browser. `$PdfLink` is the template variable which uses this to send the PDF to the user's browser.

 By default, the PDF is rendered the standard SilverStripe template system and templates are chosen the same way the user would see them in their browser.
 That means if you have a specific page type and template, then that template will